openstack/nova-specs/specs/ussuri/approved/destroy-instance-with-datavolume.rst

 Documentation Impact
 ====================

-Add docs description about this patch volume attachment API.
+Add docs description about this microversion.

 References
 ==========